Signs Your Parent Needs Home Care in SW Fort Worth/Burleson TX

 Memory Changes That Go Beyond Normal Forgetfulness

-Everyone forgets where they put their keys occasionally.
+Everyone occasionally forgets where they put their keys.
 The early signs of dementia are different in nature and frequency.
 Warning signs include forgetting the names of close family members, asking the same question multiple times within a short period, getting lost in a familiar neighborhood like Summer Creek or Rendon, or leaving the stove on.
-The Alzheimer's Association notes that early signs of dementia include disruption to daily life — not just occasional memory lapses.
+The Alzheimer's Association notes that early signs of dementia include disruptions to daily life — not just occasional memory lapses.

 If you're observing a pattern of forgetfulness that is worsening over months, it's important to schedule a cognitive evaluation with a physician.
 In the meantime, in-home companion care and supervision can help reduce safety risks while a diagnosis is being pursued.
-BrightStar Care of Burleson provides RN-supervised care plans that are designed to adapt as cognitive needs change over time.
+Our care is led by a Registered Nurse Director of Nursing who oversees all care plans — designed to adapt as cognitive needs change over time.

 Confusion About Time, Place, or Familiar People